nomadworldmap/nomad-world-map/README.md

 ﻿Nomad World Map
 ===============

-Unfortunately I no longer have time to actively maintain and this plugin.
+**Unfortunately I no longer have time to actively maintain this plugin.**

 This repository is intended for developers to browse the code and to contribute to the development of Nomad World Map.